-Wider Scope and Best Value
+Wider Scope Dimensions and Best Value

 As public sector auditors, our responsibilities extend beyond the audit of the financial statements.
-The Code of Audit Practice (2021) requires auditors to consider the arrangements put in place by the Cabinet to meet their Best Value obligations as part of our proportionate and risk-based widerscope audit work.
-The Cabinet meets the definition of a less complex body and this requires consideration of:
+The Code of Audit Practice (2021) requires auditors to consider the arrangements put in place by the Cabinet to meet their Best Value obligations as part of our proportionate and risk-based wider-scope audit work.

+Wider scope audit requires consideration of:

-- The regard shown to financial sustainability; and - Clarity of plans to implement the vision, strategy and priorities of the Cabinet, and the effectiveness of governance arrangements for delivery.
+- The regard shown to financial sustainability; - clarity of plans to implement the vision, strategy and priorities of the Cabinet, and the effectiveness of governance arrangements for delivery; and

-Best Value considerations will be integrated with our wider scope annual audit work.
-We will report on how the Cabinet demonstrates that it has Best Value arrangements in place to secure continuous improvement.
+Annual Best Value audit work will be integrated with our wider scope annual audit work.
+We will report on how the Cabinet demonstrates and reports that it has Best Value arrangements in place, to secure continuous improvement.

-| Exhibit 2: Summary of significant and inherent risks identified for the audit of Glasgow City Region - City Deal Cabinet Joint Committee
+| Exhibit 2: Summary of significant risks identified for the audit of Glasgow City Region - City Deal Cabinet Joint Committee